Veterans

 Long history

-Since the colonial period, the U.S. military and Harvard University have shared a deeply interwoven history.
+Dating back to the colonial period, Harvard University has shared a deeply interwoven history with the U.S. military.

 -